hiyuchang/hiyuchang.github.io/_pages/about.md

 News
 ======

+- 23/11/2024: I attended the Graduation Ceremony of HKUST and received the Ph.D. degree.
+Thanks to my family, friends, and supervisors!

+- 22/11/2024: [Our paper](https://arxiv.org/abs/2401.13236) on collaboration in cross-silo FL was accepted to TMC!
+Thanks to my co-authors!

 - 29/08/2024: Our paper on FL with selective layer fine-tuning is public at [ArXiv](https://arxiv.org/abs/2408.15600).
 Welcome to discuss with me!

 - 08/08/2024: I joined DAIL, Alibaba as a full-time senior algorithm engineer.